oguerrer/oguerrer.github.io/ppi/index.md

 - *Sector analysts*: PPI can also be use to analyze policy prioritization at the level of specific sectors if there are relevant indicators (telecommunications, public health, education, etc.).

-- *Multilateral organizations*: International agencies who provide policy advice to governments and who publish reports evaluating countries' progress togards the goals of international agendas such as the SDGs.
+- *Multilateral organizations*: International agencies who provide policy advice to governments and who publish reports evaluating countries' progress towards the goals of international agendas such as the SDGs.

 - *Aid donors*: Organizations who condition international aid on prioritizing specific policy issues can use PPI to evaluate how coherent have been the recipients' policy priorities.